 You may feel soreness or mild discomfort due to the additional force applied by power chains after braces tightening, but it lasts only for a few days.
 You can read some more comments here on Quora.

 Taking Care of Power Chains

 Power chains are just another part of your orthodontic treatment.
 It is important that you follow the same oral hygiene habits as with traditional metal braces or other options, but don’t stress too much over food trapping – it’s not a big deal!
 As always poor dental care will affect everything including duration time for correct treatments and potential damage if left untreated.

 Is a Broken Power Chain an Emergency?

 A Power chain is made from elastic and can break.
 The break does not cause discomfort, but it could delay treatment.
 Sometimes you can repair a chain with tweezers if it has come off of a bracket but is still intact.

 Power chains are made of an elastic material and consist of many connected rings.
 In order to apply more force to a particular area of your mouth, these devices are attached to braces.
 In addition to closing gaps between your teeth, they can also help align your teeth and jaw.

 Your orthodontist will give you a new power chain when they replace them.
 If it’s uncomfortable, use over-the-counter (OTC) pain medication to ease the discomfort and get back into your normal routine as quickly possible!
 It is important for good oral hygiene that we brush evenly between each tooth every day, floss daily and rinse after meals

-Dr. Tisseront and the professionals at Tisseront Orthodontics will be the ones to help with this process so that it goes smoothly and conveniently for you.
+At Tisseront orthodontics based in Reston VA will be the ones to help with this process so that it goes smoothly and conveniently for you.